alex/what-happens-when/README.rst

 -------------

 * Browser checks if the domain is in its cache.
-* If not found, calls ``getaddrinfo`` library function (or the legacy function ``gethostbyname``, varies by OS/browser) to do the lookup.
+* If not found, calls ``getaddrinfo`` library function to do the lookup (in the past it was the legacy function ``gethostbyname``, but depends on OS / browser).
-* This checks if the hostname can be resolved by reference in the local ``hosts`` file (whose location `varies by OS`_) before trying to resolve the hostname through DNS.
+* This function checks if the hostname can be resolved by reference in the local ``hosts`` file (whose location `varies by OS`_) before trying to resolve the hostname through DNS.
 * If does not have it cached nor in the ``hosts`` file then a request is made to the known DNS server that was given to the network stack.
   This is typically the local router or the ISP's caching DNS server.

 * The local DNS server is looked up.